 Diana hated her job and wanted to make a career change.
 She was a registered nurse.
 If she could have, she would have quit in a heartbeat, but she was a single woman living alone and needed the steady income.

-We started her coaching process by discovering her vision, purpose, and values.
+We began her coaching process by discovering her vision, purpose, and values.

 Vision: I AM a radiant and vibrant human being, personifying the process of spiritual re-birth with creativity and playfulness.

-Diana had an enormously engaging Julia-Roberts-smile.
-Fun-loving, artistic, creative, and movie-star-beauty.
-She would land a contract for a TV commercial from time to time, but the problem was that her work schedule at the county agency prohibited her ability to get to the auditions.
+Diana had an enormously engaging, “knock ’em dead” smile, and a fun-loving, artistic, creative personality with movie-star-beauty.
+Occasionally, she would land a contract for a TV commercial from time to time, but the problem was that her work schedule at the county agency prohibited her ability to get to the auditions.
 She loved the acting and it brought in extra money.

 About three months later, Diana’s clowning classwork involved inventing her clown persona and designing her costume.
-Apparently Diana had been sharing her process with her new friends at work, because her supervisor called her into the office one day and invited her to suit up and come to work the next day for a special event in the children’s ward.
-She would get paid that day for her nursing while she “clowned around.”
-Or, as she put it: “I will get paid that day for “clowning” while I am nursing.”
+Diana had been sharing her process with her new friends at work, and one day hernew supervisor called her into the office and invited her to suit up and come to work the next day for a special event in the children’s ward.
+She would get paid that day for her nursing while, as she put it, “I will get paid that day for ‘clowning around’ while I am nursing!”